free-science-academy/organisation/feedback.md

-## Feedback mechanism
+---
+title: "Feedback mechamism"
+author: "Jon Tennant"
+date: "18 December 2019"
+output:
+  word_document: default
+  html_document: default
+  pdf_document: default
+---

-We primarily communicate amongst the partners and core team through a combination of email and Mattermost.
+At the present, we primarily communicate amongst the partners and core team through a combination of email and personal channels.

-For the rest of the team, we have established xxxxx
+In the future, we will develop a Mattermost instant messaging service, and dedicated email client.
+We will strive to be as open as possible with our communications and have feedback mechanisms built into our development.